snu-sf-class/sf202401/README.md

 - Please check `README` file of each assignment.
 - **Each assignment has forbidden keywords in forbidden.txt.
 Do not use those keywords.**
 - **Assignment with dependencies is scored using default skeleton file as dependencies in server.
 So, using custom definitions in different files is not allowed.**
-- **Try to finish your proof in one proof environment.
+- ~~Try to finish your proof in one proof environment.
 Write additional 'Lemma' is not recommended.
-Use 'assert' tactic instead.**
+Use 'assert' tactic instead.~~ It is okay to use auxiliary lemmas in the proof.
 - Visit [Homework Repo](http://gl.kinetc.net:20105) and log-in with ID `<student_id>_sf2401` (e.g. 2016-12345_sf2401).
 Your initial password is `XAXBXCX1010XX`.
 Change your PW immidiately!
 - Try to push something to the Homework Repo as soon as the assignment is open.
 Do not postpone checking `git push` until the last minute.
 - If you forget your password, email to ta(sf@sf.snu.ac.kr).